Table of Contents

 13. Sennheiser HD 630VB Variable Bass Headphones with Call Control

-Most of the headphones on our list of 15 best bass headphones and on the market are actually made from plastic but these are completely different.
+Most of the headphones on our list of 15 best bass headphones and on the market in 2020 are actually made from plastic but these are completely different.
 The previous Sennheiser headphones on the list (Sennheiser Momentum 2.0) were premium headphones, but these are even more premium, especially when it comes to build quality.
 Sennheiser Momentum 2.0 headphones are maybe more attractive but these are more rugged and one of the most durable on the market.
 The design is really nice, the controls are simple, they feature rotary variable bass knob, and the sound they deliver is really great.
 We are sure that you will love it if you are a bass enthusiast.
 They don’t have wild bass like Skullcandy Crusher headphones but the bass is very present.

 Despite all the positive things we didn’t like the cable which is not detachable and it’s kind of thin.
 The weight is also problematic.
 These are the heaviest headphones on the list (14 ounces) and they will cause fatigue and pain in your head and neck after 2 hours of use (or even less).
 These headphones don’t deliver neutral (accurate) sound.
 The sound is definitely bass-oriented and the mid-range frequencies will sound muddy from time to time, especially when some bass-heavy song is playing.
 These headphones are not an audiophile material but they are a great choice if you are a bass head.